 For the next week, up the dosage to 2 grams with breakfast or lunch and 2 grams with dinner (2 caps or around half a teaspoon).

 Increase the amount to 4 – 5 grams twice a day (around a full teaspoon) on the third week and, assuming the oil is well tolerated, you should have a good maintenance dose of 8 to 10 grams a day.

-Keep in mind as well that hair grows slowly, approximately half a millimeter a day and usually only for part of the month.
-Given this, it is understandable that will take a long time to see changes, quite likely many months for full results.
+Keep in mind as well that hair grows slowly and usually only for part of the month.
+Given this, even using a good dose of flax oil, it is understandable that it will take a long time to see changes, quite likely months for full results.

-While truly healthy hair comes from good internal nutrition, an easy way to see immediate results is to apply a flaxseed oil hair mask once or twice a week.
+While truly healthy hair comes from good internal nutrition, an easy way to see immediate results is to apply a hair mask of flaxseed oil once or twice a week.
+Here’s how:

-After that time you can wash your hair with a light, natural shampoo but you won’t need any conditioner as the flax oil will leave your hair far softer and shinier than a regular conditioner.
+- After that time you can wash your hair with a light, natural shampoo.
+You won’t need any conditioner as the flax oil mask will leave your hair far softer and shinier without it.

-For best results, both internally and externally, use a flaxseed oil that has been produced from fresh organic flax with cold pressing and minimal processing.
-The page on where to buy flaxseed oil online has both high quality oils and ground flaxseed meal that meet these requirements and are often on discount.
+For best results, both internally and externally, use a flaxseed oil for hair that has been produced from fresh organic flax seeds with cold pressing and minimal processing.

 I hope using flaxseed oil helps improve your hair, whether you take it as an omega-3 supplement, use it as a hair mask or try both.
 There’ s more details on the correct flax oil dosage to take here and when to have it for best results.